-Brandon Hensley serves as Lecturer in the Department of Communication, and he recently served as Assessment Coordinator for the College of Fine, Performing, and Communication Arts (CFPCA).
-He received his Master of Arts degree from Eastern Illinois University, specializing in communication theory and intercultural communication, and he obtained his Ph.D. in Educational Administration and Foundations from Illinois State University in May 2016.
+Brandon Hensley is a Lecturer in the Department of Communication, and he recently served as Assessment Coordinator for the College of Fine, Performing, and Communication Arts (CFPCA).
+He received his Master of Arts degree from Eastern Illinois University (2010), specializing in communication theory and intercultural communication, and he obtained his Ph.D. in Educational Administration and Foundations from Illinois State University in May 2016.
 His research interests include the student loan debt crisis in the U.S., faculty working conditions, and critical examinations of neoliberalism, hegemonic masculinity, whiteness, bullying and other mechanisms of domination and oppression.

 Bullying in PK-12 settings, student loan debt, masculinity studies, neoliberalism, critical storytelling

 Awards & Honors

 2018 National Book Award- Society of Professors of Education (SPE) for The Neoliberal Agenda and the Student Debt Crisis in U.S. Higher Education

 Degrees and Certifications

 Hartlep, N.D., & Hensley, B.O.
 (Eds.).
 (2019).
 Critical Storytelling in urban education.
 Leiden, The Netherlands: Brill/Sense.